kaustubhroy1995/classix/README.md

 - Ability to detect and deal with outliers in the data
 - Ability to provide textual and visual explanations for the clusters
 - Full reproducibility of all tests in the accompanying paper
+- Support of Euclidean, Tanimoto and Manhatta distances
 - Support of Cython compilation

 __CLASSIX__ is a contrived acronym of *CLustering by Aggregation with Sorting-based Indexing* and the letter *X* for *explainability*.